Sabir Butt

-Sabir Butt (born April 20, 1969 in Nairobi, Kenya) is a former professional male squash player who represented Canada during his career.
+Sabir Butt (born April 20, 1969 in Nairobi, Kenya) is a Canadian former professional male squash player.
 He reached a career-high world ranking of World No.17 in May 1988 after having joined the Professional Squash Association in 1985.
 Winner of 16 PSA international events and 4 time Canadian National Men's Champion.
 He represented Canada during the 1987 & 1989 World Team Squash Championships.
 Sabir was also Mississauga Athlete of the Year in 1994.